 It looks like 2017 is going to be a huge year for HTML5, and I plan to continue capitalizing on this incredible technology.
 Flash is officially being dropped from Chrome and Firefox, touch payments will become prominent with the launch of Apple Pay and Google Pay on the mobile web, and Facebook is launching Instant Games in a renewed show of faith in HTML5.

-I have a critical and defining year ahead; my workload is going to be intense.
-I hope you’ll join me for the journey, and I truly appreciate your ongoing support and readership.
-Wish me luck :)
+I have a critical and defining year ahead.
+I hope you’ll join me on the journey :)

 Thanks for reading!